 How to prepare your homeschooled teen for college writing is really not that hard.
 I share how to prepare a homeschooled high schooler for college, and what was important in homeschool high school English.
-Plus dealing with the College Application Essay as a homeschooler.
 This post may included affiliate links to products that we love and have used or would use in our own homeschool.
 Please see my disclosure policy.

 She was also asked to annotate and summarize in the margins, while reading a research paper for her business class.
 We are finding that there is lots of writing at college.